MJKWoolnough/jsonrpc/README.md

 }
 ```

-Response represents a response to a client
+Response represents a response to a client.

 #### type Server